jsdelivr/globalping-go/README.md

 ### Await a measurement

-Similar to GetMeasurement(), but keeps pooling the API until the measurement is finished, and returns its final state.
+Similar to GetMeasurement(), but keeps polling the API until the measurement is finished, and returns its final state.

 ```go
 	measurement, err := client.AwaitMeasurement(ctx, res.ID)